 It was back in 1863 that Heinrich Fassbender opened a confectionery store at Mohrenstrasse 10, whose chocolates would eventually be regarded as fine enough to supply the royal court.
 In 1918, Wilhelm Rausch, the son of a chocolatier, also set up a shop in Berlin that was so successful that he opened seven more – the business was later managed by his three children.

-In 1999, these two Berlin based chocolate making families came together to become Fassbender & Rausch Chocolatiers at the Gendarmenmarkt.
+In 1999, these two Berlin based chocolate making families came together to become the Fassbender & Rausch Schokoladenhaus.
 The business remains a family owned enterprise today with Jürgen Rausch currently in charge at the flagship store (Charlottenstraße 60), which overlooks the charming Gendarmenmarkt.

 The first time I walked into the shop it was like entering Willy Wonka’s Chocolate Room, with chocolate versions of Berlin landmarks like the Reichstag and the Fernsehturm on display.
 However, unlike the kids in the movie, I wasn’t allowed to feast on these decorative treats – nor the molten chocolate volcano over in the corner.

 There’s plenty of other not-just-eye-candy though.
 It’s hard not to be seduced by the row upon row of beautifully packaged pralines and truffles neatly arranged on the shelves; some containers are imprinted with an image of the Brandenburg Gate, making them a great present for friends and relatives living abroad.